sindresorhus/ky/readme.md

 ### ky.create(defaultOptions)

-Create a new Ky instance with complete new defaults.
+Create a new Ky instance with complete new defaults, without inheriting from any parent instance.

 ```js
 import ky from 'ky';